What Is Iron Deficiency Anemia?

 - Endoscopy.
 Your doctor uses a tube with a camera on one end to look inside your esophagus or colon.
 Endoscopy can find bleeding in your GI tract from ulcers, polyps, or other growths.

 You can treat iron deficiency anemia by taking iron supplements.
-Most people take 150 to 200 milligrams (mg) each day, but your doctor will recommend a dose based on your iron levels.
-Take vitamin C, too.
-It helps your body absorb the iron.
+Most people take 150 to 200 milligrams each day, but your doctor will recommend a dose based on your iron levels.
+Taking vitamin C helps your body absorb the iron.

 Your symptoms should start to go away after about a week.
 Your doctor will check your blood to see if your anemia has improved.